 The Coastal Region, densely populated and with more wealth than inland areas.
-This region includes the coastal interior valleys west of the coastal mountains with all of Orange County and portions of San Diego, Los Angeles, Ventura, Santa Barbara, and San Luis Obispo counties.
+This region includes the coastal interior valleys west of the coastal mountains.
+It also includes all of Orange County and portions of San Diego.
+Los Angeles, Ventura, Santa Barbara, and San Luis Obispo counties are also included.

 Do 10,000 earthquakes every year sound like a lot?
 Well the region has about that many each year.
 Most of them are very small and are not felt.
 Several hundred are greater than magnitude 3.0, and maybe 15–20 are greater than magnitude 4.0.

 On August 26, 2012 an earthquake occurred, which was a swarm of over 200 events, two which had magnitudes of 5.3 and 5.5.
 Many faults, such as the San Andreas Fault, are able to produce magnitude 6.7+ earthquakes.
 Other faults include the San Jacinto Fault, the Puente Hills Fault, and the Elsinore Fault Zone.

 That’s bad news for me since I live in Lake Elsinore.
 During the 30+ years I’ve lived here, I believe there was just one earthquake I felt and knew about that was the result of an earthquake on the Elsinore Fault.